 When you get into a little “fender bender,” the thing that hurts the most is usually your pride.
 A serious car accident, however, can lead to life-altering injuries.
 Our Phoenix car accident attorneys help people who have suffered:

-- Traumatic brain injuries.
-A collision with another car or a stationary object can cause your head to hit the window, the steering wheel, the dashboard or the back of your seat with enough force that it leads to a TBI.
+- Traumatic brain injuries (TBIs).
+A collision with another car or a stationary object can cause your head to hit the window, the steering wheel, the dashboard, or the back of your seat with enough force that it leads to a TBI.

 - Loss of limb.
 Crushing injuries are common in serious impact car crashes, and those injuries may result in the loss of your limb.
 This is also a serious concern for pedestrians and cyclists who are hit by drivers.

 - Permanent disfigurement.
-Burns and lacerations can leave permanent scars, or leave you disfigured.
-A severe burn could require massive changes in your home, too, if you are unable to properly maintain your own body temperature.
+Burns and lacerations can cause permanent scars, or leave you disfigured.
+A severe burn could require massive medical adjustments in your home, too, if you are unable to properly maintain your own body temperature.

-Back and neck injuries are commonly associated with car crashes.
-These injuries can take on a variety of forms, depending on the type of crash and place of bodily impact.
-Our Phoenix car accident attorneys have worked with numerous victims of back and neck injuries, including those with such injuries as:
+- Back and neck injuries.
+These injuries are also commonly associated with car crashes.
+These injuries can vary in severity, depending on the type of crash and place of bodily impact.
+Our Phoenix car accident attorneys have worked with numerous victims of back and neck injuries, including:

 - Herniated discs.
-The impact of a car accident can cause complications with the disks between the individual vertebrae of the spine, according to the Mayo Clinic.
+The impact of a car accident can cause complications with the discs between the individual vertebrae of the spine, according to the Mayo Clinic.
 These individual bones stack up to form the spine.
-When the rubbery discs are injured, it can cause extensive pain in the back, thighs or buttocks.
+When the rubbery discs are injured, it can cause extensive pain in the back, thighs, or buttocks.
 When the rupture occurs in the neck, the pain mostly affects the arms and shoulders.
-Victims may also experience numbness, tingling sensations and muscle weakness.
+Victims may also experience numbness, tingling sensations, and muscle weakness.

-What are the common causes of car crashes in Arizona?
+What are common causes of car crashes in Phoenix?